-6.4.
-Collection and storage of information
+6.4 Collection and storage of information

-All information, warnings and reports that are part of the information flow required under this Model shall be stored by the Supervisory Body in a specific archive (computerised and/or physical documentation).
+All information and reports included in the information flows required under this Model shall be stored by the Supervisory Body in a specific archive (computerised and/or physical documentation).

 The archive may only be accessed by the members of the Supervisory Body and their associates.